-Since 1973, the Iowa Cancer Registry has been a member of the National Cancer Institute’s Surveillance, Epidemiology and End Results (NCI SEER) Program.
-Iowa represents rural agricultural and Midwestern populations and provides data included in many NCI publications.
-The goals of the Registry include: 1) collecting data on each Iowan diagnosed with cancer and reporting these data to the NCI; 2) monitoring annual trends in the incidence of cancer among Iowans and the number of deaths related to cancer; 3) monitoring changes over time in prevalence of cancer, trends in therapy, and survival rates; and 4) promoting and conducting research studies designed to assist with cancer prevention and control.
+Statewide cancer incidence data are available due to the existence of the Iowa Cancer Registry (ICR).
+Since 1973, the ICR has been a member of the National Cancer Institute’s prestigious Surveillance, Epidemiology and End Results (NCI SEER) Program.
+Iowa represents rural agricultural and Midwestern populations and provides data included in many national NCI publications.
+The goals of the ICR include: 1) collecting data on each Iowan diagnosed with cancer and reporting these de-identified data to the NCI; 2) monitoring annual trends in the incidence of cancer among Iowans and the number of deaths related to cancer; 3) monitoring changes over time in prevalence of cancer, trends in therapy, and survival rates; 4) promoting and conducting research studies designed to assist with cancer prevention and control; and 5) maintaining and protecting the confidentiality of patient, physician and hospital data.
 A follow-up program tracks more than 99% of the cancer survivors diagnosed since 1973.